“Both the Allies and Axis would conduct a number of unusual bombing runs during the course of the Second World War.”

 50 Feet Off the Deck

 After being raked by Japanese fighters, the Shady Lady struggled to reach Australia before running out of fuel.
-Flying on fumes, the plane’s pilot finally spotted land and made a forced landing on a coastal salt flat.
-Stranded in the scorching hot sun with a broken plane, the crew managed to make radio contact with Allied forces who dispatched a repair crew to their location.
-With the help of local Aboriginals, the crew and air corps personnel managed to get the bomber air worthy again.
+Flying on fumes, the pilot finally spotted some suitable terrain and made a forced landing on a coastal salt flat.
+Stranded in the scorching hot sun with a broken plane, the crew managed to make radio contact with Allied forces who dispatched a repair team to the crash site.
+With the help of local Aboriginals, the fliers and military personnel managed to get the bomber air worthy again.
 The story of the plane, her crew, the mission and the rescue were the subject of the 2012 documentary Shady Lady.

 Japan too undertook a record-breaking raid during the Second World War.
-On March 4, 1942, just three months after the attack on Pearl Harbor, two Kawanishi H8K flying boats mounted a follow-up attack on the U.S. naval base on Honolulu.
-The mission was dubbed Operation K. The mammoth four-engine bombers were armed with four 550-lb. bombs each.
+On March 4, 1942, just three months after the attack on Pearl Harbor, two Kawanishi H8K flying boats mounted a follow-up attack on the U.S. naval base on Honolulu, ideally to take out crucial dry dock facilities undamaged during the Dec.
+7 attack.
+The mission was dubbed Operation K. The mammoth four-engine bombers that would carry it out were armed with four 550-lb. bombs each.
 After taking off from the Marshall Islands, the amphibious aircraft were to fly unescorted 1,900 miles to an isolated atoll about 500 miles west of Hawaii known as French Frigate Shoal.
-There they would land on the water and rendezvous with a submarine for refueling.
-With their tanks topped up, the planes would make for Pearl Harbor to asses the progress of repairs following the Dec.
-7 attack and if possible destroy a vital U.S. Navy dry dock there.
-Local defences went on high alert as the H8Ks approached and fighters were scrambled to intercept them.
-Thick cloud cover prevented the interceptors from getting a fix on the invaders; it also kept the Japanese planes from locating Pearl Harbor.
-The pilots were miles away from their objectives when they released their payloads.
-Bombs hit the grounds of a local high school and the slope of a nearby mountain.
+There they would land on the water and rendezvous with a submarine for refuelling.
+With their tanks topped up, the planes would make for Pearl Harbor to asses the progress of repairs following the earlier suprise attack and if possible destroy the all-important repair yards.
+Local defences went on high alert as the H8Ks approached and fighters were scrambled to intercept the intruders.
+Thick cloud cover prevented the interceptors from zeroing in on the bombers though; but the overcast skies kept the Japanese planes from even locating Pearl Harbor.
+In fact, the pilots had strayed miles away from their objectives when they released their payloads over what they hoped was the American base.
+The bombs hit the grounds of a local high school and the slope of a nearby mountain.
 Others likely fell into the ocean.
-With their bomb bays empty, the two attackers sped for home having completed what up until that point was the longest bombing mission in history.
+With their bomb bays empty, the two attackers sped for home having completed what up until that point was the farthest raid in history.

 The RAF’s No. 18 Squadron carried out one of the war’s strangest missions.
 On Aug.
 19, 1941, six Bristol Blenheim bombers from the outfit, along with fighter escort swooped in low over a Luftwaffe base at St. Omer, France near Calais, France.
 No interceptors were sent up to drive off the planes and flak batteries on the ground held their fire.
 That’s because the Allied planes were there by permission of none other than Hermann Göring himself.
 In fact, the German Reichsmarschall had invited the enemy planes into Nazi airspace to deliver a package to the captured British ace Douglas Bader.
 The one-legged Allied flier had recently been shot down over occupied France and captured.
 While bailing out of his stricken plane, Bader’s prosthetic limb became jammed in his cockpit.
 He was forced to jump without it.
 Once in enemy hands, the 31-year-old flier asked his captors’ permission for a replacement limb to be dropped to him by a British plane.
 Amazingly, the Luftwaffe agreed.
 Berlin would later cry foul when it was discovered that after delivering the special package to St. Omer, the bombers diverted to an enemy controlled power plant and carried out a strike.